RVirmoors/ccia/osc-in-unity.md

 {% maincolumn 'attachments/unity-puppet.gif' 'Head rotation and light intensity controlled by phone sensors over OSC.' %}

-From here you could work on reducing the shakiness by adding some filtering to the `x y z` values, or try something fun like controlling the guy's hand via swinging your phone.
+From here you could work on reducing the shakiness by adding some filtering to the `x y z` values, or try something fun like controlling Eric's hand by swinging your phone.

 [//begin]: # "Autogenerated link references for markdown compatibility"